June 3, 2014

 - If the Horse is a descendent of Impressive, the horse must have N/N hyperkalemic perodic paralysis (HYPP) results on file with AQHA.
 N/H and H/H horses cannot be advanced.

-If your Appendix mare or stallion advances, their foals are also automatically eligible to be advanced.
+If your Appendix mare or stallion advances, his or her foals are also automatically eligible to be advanced.
 The foals that are already registered must be submitted for advancement as specified above.
 Any future foals will automatically be registered as applicable.
 If an advanced Appendix horse is bred back to another Appendix or a Thoroughbred, the foal reverts back to Appendix status.
 AQHA sends a letter to the recorded owners of all Appendix horses eligible for advancement.

 All that said, Appendix horses are not considered beneath Quarter Horses.
 As a matter of fact, they are still considered Quarter Horses.
 They are a valuable part of AQHA, and their breeding helps the American Quarter Horse be the best it can be.